Ian1528/snowplow-results-website/README.md

 This project has been a multi-year journey as I’ve delved into the scientific literature surrounding route optimization problems, learned about graph traversal and heuristic algorithms, and navigated the challenges of implementing my ideas in Python through previously unfamiliar libraries.
 I’m grateful to the mentorship of Carnegie Mellon University Professor Dr. Arthur Sugden for guiding me throughout this process, providing advice and ideas to help me realize my goal to serve my local community.

+All of my code can be found in the following GitHub repository: [https://github.com/Ian1528/Snowplow-Routing-Middleton](https://github.com/Ian1528/Snowplow-Routing-Middleton)

 ## 2. Modeling Assumptions and Parameters

-In this section, I describe the assumptions regarding parameters in the setup of the model, based on information provided by the city.
+In this section, I describe the assumptions made regarding parameters in the setup of the model, based on information provided by the city.

 1. Each road needs to be plowed multiple times for a single storm